NaLelqGoshkaFerarito/PSW_G10/README.md

 ### Get a number of statuses for a device
 Gets a JSON containing `NUM_OF_STATS` logs from the database for device `DEVICE_NAME` in the form of a dictionary.
 Can be accessed at `base-url/statuses/device/?name=DEVICE_NAME&number=NUM_OF_STATS`.
 In case `NUM_OF_STATS` is omitted, one status will be returned

+### Get supported data for a sensor type
+Gets a JSON with the supported columns `base-url/device/type/?type=DEVICE_TYPE&all=ZERO_OR_ONE`.
+All is an optional argument, which lets you choose if you want all columns (ids, metadata, etc.), `1` is `true`.
+Set it to `0` to only get the data extracted from the payload of the status.

 ## Database
 The database is hosted on a server, and the tables are created by the `db_logger`.